Canonical Decompositions of 3-Connected Graphs: A structural 2-Separation Theorem

 We claim that $X$ is 2-connected, and assume for a contradiction that it is not.
 Then $X$ has a separation $(A,B)$ of order at most one.
 By the \nameref{separationLifting} (\ref{separationLifting}), $(A,B)$ lifts to a separation $(\hat A,\hat B)$ of~$G$ of order at most one, contradicting that $G$ is 2-connected.
 So $X$ is 2-connected.

 If $X$ has precisely three vertices, then $X=K_3$ as $X$ is 2-connected, so we may assume that $X$ has at least four vertices.

 (i).
 Suppose that $\sigma$ is not interlaced by a 2-separation of~$G$.
 If $X$ is not 3-connected, then $X$ has a 2-separation~$(A,B)$ (since $X$ has at least four vertices).
-By the \nameref{separationLifting} (\ref{separationLifting}), $(A,B)$ lifts to a 2-separation $(\hat A,\hat B)$ of~$G$, where it interlaces~$\sigma$, a contradiction.
+By the \nameref{separationLifting} (\ref{separationLifting}), $(A,B)$ lifts to a 2-separation $(\hat A,\hat B)$ of~$G$, which interlaces~$\sigma$, a contradiction.

 (ii).
 Suppose that $\sigma$ is interlaced by a 2-separation of $G$.

 \begin{sublem} Every 2-separation $(A,B)$ of $G$ that interlaces~$\sigma$ induces a 2-separation $(A\cap V(X),B\cap V(X))$ of~$X$ that is crossed by a 2-separation of~$X$. \end{sublem} \begin{cproof} Since $(A,B)$ interlaces~$\sigma$, it is not in~$N$.
 Hence $(A,B)$ is crossed by a 2-separation~$(C,D)$ of~$G$.
 We note that $(C,D)$ interlaces $\sigma$ as well, since otherwise $(C,D)$ would be nested with~$(A,B)$.
 So the separators $A\cap B$ and $C\cap D$ are included in~$X$.
 If $(A,B)$ and $(C,D)$ cross like in a cycle, then $(A\cap V(X),B\cap V(X))$ and $(C\cap V(X),D\cap V(X))$ are two crossing 2-separations of~$X$ as desired.
 So it remains to show that $(A,B)$ and $(C,D)$ cannot cross with a four-flip.
 Indeed, otherwise $A\cap B=C\cap D$, and $G\sm (A\cap B)$ has at least four components which define a splitting star of~$N$ as in \autoref{3compsEnsuresTotallyNested}.
 As this splitting star is interlaced by~$(A,B)$, it must be equal to~$\sigma$ by \autoref{unique_split}.
 But then $V(X)=A\cap B$ contradicts our assumption that $X$ has at least four vertices. \end{cproof}